What Is the Tundra Biome?

 - Yak (Bos grunniens)

-Additionally, there are some species which are not just restricted to the Arctic, Antarctic, or the Alpine tundra.
-For instance, marine species, like the killer whales (Orcinus orca) and blue whale (Balaenoptera musculus), are found in the Arctic as well as Antarctic waters, which happen to be the breeding grounds for these species.
-Yet another example would be that of the wolverine (Gulo gulo), which is found in both, the Arctic tundra and Alpine tundra.
-Even the Arctic tern spends a part of the year in Antarctica.
+Some species are not restricted to the Arctic, Antarctic, or Alpine tundra alone.
+Marine species like the killer whale (Orcinus orca) and blue whale (Balaenoptera musculus), for example, are found in both Arctic and Antarctic waters, these frigid seas happen to be the breeding grounds for both species.
+The wolverine (Gulo gulo) is another example: it lives in both the Arctic tundra and the Alpine tundra.
+And as mentioned above, even the Arctic tern spends part of the year in Antarctica.

 Animal Adaptations in the Tundra Biome

-While the list of tundra biome animals may not be as lengthy as that of the rainforest or grassland animals, the biome does have some of the best examples of symbiotic relationships on the planet to its credit.
-One of the best examples of the same is the commensal relationship between the Arctic fox and caribou, where the caribou digs the ground to feed on lichen, and in the process, brings to the surface insects and small mammals for the Arctic fox to feed on.
+While the list of tundra biome animals may not be as long as that of the rainforest or grassland, the biome has some of the best examples of symbiotic relationships on the planet.
+One of the finest is that commensal relationship between the Arctic fox and caribou, the caribou digs the ground to feed on lichen, and in doing so brings insects and small mammals to the surface for the Arctic fox to feed on.

-While there is very little direct interference by humans in the tundra biome, animals here do get affected by several environmental issues which can be traced to human activities.
-The global warming-induced melting of polar ice, for instance, has resulted in the habitat destruction for some species of the Arctic tundra, pushing them further north.
-Though none of the species face eminent threat of extinction, it won’t be long before they become vulnerable and eventually feature in the Red List of extinct animals compiled by the International Union for Conservation of Nature (IUCN).
+While there is very little direct interference by humans in the tundra biome, animals here do get affected by several environmental issues that trace back to human activities.
+The global warming-induced melting of polar ice, for instance, has resulted in habitat destruction for some species of the Arctic tundra, pushing them further north.
+Though none of the species face an imminent threat of extinction, it may not be long before they become vulnerable and feature on the Red List of threatened animals compiled by the International Union for Conservation of Nature (IUCN).
+That is why protecting the fragile ecosystem of the tundra biome matters so much, for the animals, and for our world as a whole.